The trencher market is trending up, and manufacturers are giving managers attachment choices for the host tractor to boost utilization.

 “The current market activity for trenchers in North America is positive, with growth slightly up from last year,” says Steve Seabolt, Ditch Witch product manager for heavy-duty tractors.
 “This is due in large part to a strong growth in the telecommunications industry with continued growth and need for equipment in energy markets.”

-Seabolt says his company has seen growth in the more than 100-horsepower category as customers continue to embrace newer T4-F models.
+Seabolt says his company has seen growth in the more than 100-horsepower category of trenchers as customers continue to embrace newer T4-F models.

 “The rental market continues to be a robust market for trenchers, and we see some growth there,” says Jon Kuyers, senior global product manager for Vermeer.
 “Also, the fiber industry relies on ride-on trenchers for installations.”